 GeneCards Summary for LIMK1 Gene

 LIMK1 (LIM Domain Kinase 1) is a Protein Coding gene.
-Diseases associated with LIMK1 include supravalvar aortic stenosis and williams-beuren syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with LIMK1 include Williams-Beuren Syndrome and Supravalvular Aortic Stenosis.
+Among its related pathways are Development Slit-Robo signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LIMK2.

 UniProtKB/Swiss-Prot for LIMK1 Gene